 - Comic book typefaces: Caper or Caper Comic (2008), Captain Comic (2007), Classic Comic (2010), Collector Comic (2006, a comic balloon lettering family), Common Comic (2013).

 - Counter (2008): A futuristic beauty with a double-lined cursive thrown in.
 Available exclusively from P22.
-This face was based on the idea for an uncredited film face called Whitley, published by a little known English typesetting house in the early 1970s.
+This typeface was based on the idea for an uncredited film typeface called Whitley, published by a little known English typesetting house in the early 1970s.

 - Cryptozoo (2009): Late director of design for VANOC, the Vancouver 2010 Olympic Committee, Leo Ostbaum, commissioned Canada Type to make a typeface for the Vancouver Winter Olympics.
 Patrick Griffin came up with a rounded signage font called Cryptozoo, whose Notice reads Concept and design by Leo Obstbaum, VANOC Brand & Creative Services.
 Additional character data and technical production by Canada Type.
 Copyright 2007 VANOC Brand&Creative Services.